etkaar/server-with-pikvm/README.md

   - Search for: "GeeekPi 4x Prototype Breakout DIY Breadboard PCB Shield Board Kit"<br>
      🏬 Suppliers: [Amazon.de](https://www.amazon.de/gp/product/B08C4XLT44/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1)<br>

      There *might* be better PCBs than the current version by GeekPi (February 2023).
-While it fits and soldering is easy, the recess for the FFC cable is not at the right position for a Raspberry Pi 4.
+While it fits, soldering is easy and all required GPIOs are available, the recess for the FFC cable of the HDMI to CSI-2 module is not at the right position for a Raspberry Pi 4.
 However, this should not be a big problem because the FFC cable is usually long enough.

 - **microSD Card** with 64 GB.